xenia-d/OOD-project/README.md

 To rerun the experiments each method is explained below.

 ### Model Training
 Trained models are already saved, but a new model can be trained as explained below.
+This will automatically download the respecitve dataset, and it may take some time to train.

 For MNIST:
 ```